Weekly review of Azerbaijan's oil market

 By Trend

-The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, amounted to $44.38 per barrel last week (from November 16 through November 20), which is 59 cents (1.3 percent) more compared to the previous price, Trend reports on Nov.
-23.
+The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, amounted to $47.95 per barrel last week (from November 23 through November 27), which is $3.57 (8 percent) more compared to the previous price, Trend reports on Nov.
+30.

-The average price of Azeri LT FOB Ceyhan amounted to $43.85 per barrel last week, up by $60 cents (1.4 percent) compared to the previous indicator.
+The average price of Azeri LT FOB Ceyhan amounted to $47.41 per barrel last week, up by $3.56 (8.1 percent) compared to the previous indicator.

-Last week, the average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk amounted to $43.2 per barrel, which is 64 cents more (1.5 percent) more compared to the previous week.
+Last week, the average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk amounted to $46.75 per barrel, which is $3.55 more (8.2 percent) more compared to the previous week.

 Azerbaijan sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk oil pipeline.

-Last week, the average price of Brent Dated amounted to $42.98 per barrel, which is 80 cents (1.9 percent) more compared to the previous price.
+Last week, the average price of Brent Dated amounted to $46.41 per barrel, which is $3.43 (8 percent) more compared to the previous price.

 |